ExoMars-PanCam/passthrough/docs/about.md

 ---
 # About

-## Project status
+## Project status and getting involved
 While major changes to the language specification are not foreseen, the template handler API and list of common extension functions are not yet stable.
 Additionally, the unit tests and CI setup need some love before Passthrough can be recommended for mission critical applications.

-## Getting involved
+A basic feature roadmap is kept in the project repository's [readme][r], while the [issues][i] tell a somewhat finer-grained story.
+If you would like to get involved (great!), submitting an issue and introducing yourself is a good way to start things off.

-Feedback and contributions from the community are welcome and appreciated - see the [GitHub repository][1] to learn more about how to get involved.
+Feedback, suggestions and contributions from the community are welcome and appreciated.

 ## Acknowledgements
 Passthrough is developed by Ariel Ladegaard at Aberystwyth University, in support of the ESA/Roscosmos ExoMars 2022 mission's PanCam instrument.
 This work has been funded by the UK Space Agency, grant numbers ST/T000058/1 and ST/V002686/1.

-Special thanks are owed to Barry Whiteside (MSSL) and Komyo Furuya (JR) for offering comments and feedback as early adopters of Passthrough.
+Special thanks are owed to Barry Whiteside (MSSL) and Komyo Furuya (JR) for providing valuable comments and feedback as early adopters of Passthrough.

 The project documentation has been written following Daniele Procida’s excellent [taxonomy of documentation][2].